arrahtech/osdq-spark/README.md

     }
  ```

->> _For those on windows, you need to jave hadoop distribtion unzipped and HADOOP_HOME set.
+>> _For those on windows, you need to have hadoop distribtion unzipped on local drive and HADOOP_HOME set.
 Also copy [winutils.exe](https://github.com/steveloughran/winutils/blob/master/hadoop-2.7.1/bin/winutils.exe) from here into HADOOP_HOME\bin_

 We can also give a complete spark-submit script like